Increases in home insurance premiums are affecting all New Zealand homeowners.

 Significant increases in construction costs

-Increasing costs for construction and equipment are being seen across the industry.
-Labour costs in this sector have increased by 29% since 2019.2
+Increasing costs for residential construction and equipment are being seen across the industry.

 Inflationary pressures

-Annual inflation in New Zealand remained high at 6% in the June 2023 quarter with food being the largest contributor, according to Statistics New Zealand.
-4
+Annual inflation in New Zealand remained high at 4.7% in the 12 months to the December 2023 quarter with housing being the largest contributor, according to Stats New Zealand.
+3

 1TMX Global